Facility Location Games Beyond Single-Peakedness: the Entrance Fee Model: Structural Properties

 First, we consider the problem of minimizing the total cost.
-We use \(OPT_{tc}(i,j,k)\) to represent the minimum total cost when agents \([1,j]\) are divided into \(k\) partitions, and \(i\le j\) are in the \(k\)th partition.
+Denote by \(OPT_{tc}(i,j,k)\) the minimum total cost when agents \([1,j]\) are divided into \(k\) partitions, and \(i\le j\) are in the \(k\)th partition.
 Thus the optimal total cost to our problem is \(OPT_{tc}(n,n,m)\).
-Denote by \(v_{tc}(i,j)\) the optimal total cost incurred by agents \([i,j]\) when they are served by a single facility.
-By Lemma 7, \(v_{tc}(i,j)\) can be computed in \(O(n)\) time.
+Denote by \(v_{tc}(i,j)\) the optimal total cost incurred by agents in \([i,j]\) when they are served by a single facility.
+By Lemma \ref{lm_1f_alg}, \(v_{tc}(i,j)\) can be computed in \(O(n)\) time.

-We will make use of a \(n\times n \times m\) array \(M\), whose entries are initially set to empty.
+We will make use of an \(n\times n \times m\) array \(M\), whose entries are initially set to empty.
 We invoke Algorithm \ref{algo_dp_tc} to compute \(OPT_{tc}(n,n,m)\) and recover the solution from the values stored in \(M\).